sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2020-05-29-tips-for-fruitful-wfh-experience.md

 <hr>

 ![Image](/images/stories/2020/May/wfhtips-1.jpg)
-_Winifred (first from right, middle row) got together with other Singaporeans who were on Stay Home Notice (SHN) at Villa Hotel Sentosa to pose for a photo._
+_Winifred (first from right, middle row) and Cheryl (first from left, middle row) got together with other Singaporeans who were on Stay Home Notice (SHN) at Village Hotel Sentosa to pose for a photo._

 For many of us, our couches, dining tables or bedrooms have turned into a mini-home office given the mandatory work-from-home advisory due to COVID-19.
 While it may seem like a minor change in our environment, such a disruption to our daily routines can have a tremendous impact on our productivity.